bambery/fullstackopen/part5/bloglist-frontend/README.md

 ## 5.15
 Make a test which ensures that if the like button is clicked twice, the event handler the component received as props is called twice.

+## 5.16
+Make a test for the new blog form.
+The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.
+** This test alone takes over 300s to run, due to using userEvent to fill in 3 fields with `userEvent.type()` and clicking one button to submit the form. userEvent.type() is a well known problem maker: https://github.com/testing-library/user-event/discussions/977?sort=top
+There is apparently no way/interest to improve the incredible amount of time it takes to run tests, which seems to make this library completely useless.
+It took an incredible amount of time to try and debug minor issues with this test since it took FIVE MINUTES each run of the test, even failing runs.
+Unmanageable.